madclaws/immortals/README.md

 **A demo on OTP stateful app deployment on k8 using Distributed Elixir**

+**We are going to make stateful processes, that survive pod crashes and continue to live with old memory.
+Being Immortals..**

 ## Overview
 ---

 - When a pod gets killed, its state is also destroyed
 - We can leverage erlang distribution to handle state-handoff during pod crashes.
 - Thus we can scale and deploy stateful apps in k8s.